 Playing online it is harder to find new partners.
-If you come across someone during play that there on occasion to see if anyone is advertising for a partner.
+If you come across someone during play that you would like me to reach out to for a game, please contact me and I will put you in touch.
+We do have a partnership finder on pianola which only works if you register yourself or look there on occasion to see if anyone is advertising for a partner.
 I am still trying to work out a good way to arrange partnerships in this online world, if our membership have any ideas, I am willing to listen.